JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 6. BG Pickups
 7. Bill Lawrence
 8. Suhr
+9. Guitarmory has sets for $160 new and come recommended by abel hernandes at 542 in get the best plugin tone
+10. Ares Swedish guitars for $1200

 Boutique that I barely know about (but probably should)
 1. Ron Kirn